R4DDER5/MFM/alive-scope.md

 This agreement is based on the following assumptions:

-- Design with Home will be creative layout and designs.
+- Design with Home will be providing creative layout and designs.
 - Shanti Infotech will be providing the development team.
 - myWarehouse will be providing the distribution and shipping.
 - CDL will be providing the printing.